-Despite the bad reputation Pakistan has suffered in recent years (civil wars, extremist religious movements, terrorist attacks), the name of one of its wealthiest cities still evokes a sense of exotic mystery and romanticism.
+The name of one of Pakistan’s wealthiest ancient cities still evokes a sense of exotic mystery and romanticism.
 After all, the city has seen the rise and fall of many empires: Hindu Shahis, the Mughal, Persians, Sikh and the British, among others.
 At the height of its splendour, there were well maintained gardens and palaces, orchards, busy bazaars bursting with life and buildings with beautiful architecture.
-Post independence, Lahore was a vibrant cultural and artistic hub, known for its movie industry (called ‘Lollywood’) and thriving music scene.
+Post independence, Lahore was a vibrant cultural and artistic hub, known for its movie industry (called ‘Lollywood’) and a thriving music scene.

 Until 2004, when a local millionaire named Izzat Majeed quietly founded Sachal Studios, and convinced some of these old musicians to pick up their rusty instruments and play again.
 And boy oh boy, did they play.